Welcome to the Church of Saint Peter and Saint Paul, Cork City, Ireland.

 Parish Records – Find your Family tree!

 The parish records of Saints Peter and Paul’s date back as far as 1765 and are a rich source of information for individuals doing genealogical research and compiling their family trees.
 Persons who wish to obtain copies of baptismal, confirmation and marriage certficates should write to: Parish Records, Saints Peter and Paul’s, 35, Paul Street, Cork City, Ireland, enclosing all relevant information.
 A donation to cover administration costs would be greatly appreciated.

 Parish Safeguarding Policies and Procedures:

 The Parish of Saints Peter and Paul’s values and encourages the participation of children and young people in parish liturgies and in activities that enhance their spiritual, physical, emotional and social development.
 The Parish recognises the dignity and rights of all children and young people and is committed to their protection and support.
 All relevant procedures will be put in place to create a safe environment for children and young people and to enable their full participation in the life of the Church.
 Details of these procedures are available from the Parish Safeguarding Representative.
 The Parish Safeguarding Representative oversees the implementation of these procedures with group leaders who work with children and young people in Church-related activities.
-The Parish Representative is Mary Ellen Cronin, telephone number 021 4273103.
+The Parish Representative is Mr Derek O’Connell who can be contacted at 021 4276573.